rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 <!-- PROD: START BOX -->

-> Note: `std::env::args` will panic if any argument contains invalid unicode.
+> Note: `std::env::args` will panic if any argument contains invalid Unicode.
-> If you need to accept arguments containing invalid unicode, use
+> If you need to accept arguments containing invalid Unicode, use
 > `std::env::args_os` instead.
 That function returns `OsString` values instead
 > of `String` values.
 We've chosen to use `std::env::args` here for simplicity
 > because `OsString` values differ per-platform and are more complex to work